AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Content of the AlterBBN package

 \texttt{ typedef struct errorparam $\lbrace$ int failsafe; int errnumber; double random[]; double life\_neutron; $\rbrace$ errorparam; }

 and it contains the parameters needed to give the estimated errors linked to the computed abundances.

-\texttt{AlterBBN} has different modes to compute the abundance of the elements, determined by the \texttt{failsafe} variable of the \texttt{relicparam} structure: 0 corresponds to a fast but less precise calculation, and 1 to 3 to more and more precise but slower calculations.
-In case of a very non-standard cosmological scenario, it is advisable to set \texttt{failsafe} to 1 or more.
-By default, the standard mode is the fast one.
+\texttt{AlterBBN} has different modes to compute the abundance of the elements, determined by the \texttt{failsafe} variable of the \texttt{relicparam} structure: 0 corresponds to a fast but less precise calculation, and positive values to more precise but slower calculations.
+In case of a very non-standard cosmological scenario, it is advisable to set \texttt{failsafe} to 6 or more.
+By default, the standard mode is set to 1.
+A description of the different modes is provided in Section~\ref{sec.integration_methods}, together with the computation times and precision in Section~\ref{sec.integration_clocking}.